Scalable Protected Infrastructure (SPI)

 Building Software

-The user environment on the Citadel login nodes mirrors the Summit login nodes.
-Code build for/on Summit, should also run on Citadel.
-Third party software, compilers, and libraries provided on Summit will also be available from Citadel.
-The Summit User Guide can be used when building workflows for Citadel.
+The user environment on the Frontier Citadel login nodes login nodes mirror the non-SPI Frontier login nodes.
+Because of this, codes built for/on the non-SPI Frontier will also run on the resource within the Citadel framework.
+Similarly, third party software, compilers, and libraries provided on the non-SPI Frontier will also be available from the resource within the Citadel framework.
+The Frontier User Guide can be used when building workflows for the non-SPI as well as the Citadel framework.

 Warning

-The Citadel login nodes can not access the internet.
-This may impact build workflows that attempt to access external repositories.
+Login and compute resources in the Citadel framework can not access the internet.
+This may impact workflows that attempt to access external repositories.

-More information on building codes for Citadel including programming environments, compilers, and available software can be found on Summit User Guide.
+More information on building codes for Citadel including programming environments, compilers, and available software can be found on Frontier User Guide.

 Running Batch Jobs

-The batch queues mirror the purpose of the similarly named Summit queues.
-Details on each queue can be found in the Summit User Guide.
-The SPI queues must be used to launch batch jobs from the Citadel nodes and can not be used directly from the moderate enclave Summit login nodes.
+The batch queues mirror the purpose of the similarly named Frontier queues.
+Details on each queue can be found in the Frontier User Guide.
+The SPI queues must be used to launch batch jobs from the Citadel login nodes and can not be used directly from the non-SPI Frontier login nodes.

 Note

-To access Summit’s compute resources for SPI workflows, you must first log into Citadel and then submit a batch job to one of the SPI specific batch queues.
+To access Frontier’s compute resources for SPI workflows, you must first log into a Citadel login node and then submit a batch job to one of the SPI specific batch queues.

-Use of the queues will trigger configuration changes to the Summit compute nodes to allow enhanced data protection.
+Use of the SPI queue will trigger configuration changes to the compute nodes to allow enhanced data protection.
 Compute nodes will be booted before and after each SPI batch job.
 Compute nodes will be booted into an image that mounts only the Arx filesystem.
 The image will also restrict connections.
 Please note: the reboot process may cause a slight delay in job startup.

-More details on batch job submission through LSF and launching a parallel job through jsrun can be found on Summit User Guide.
+More details on batch job submission through LSF and launching a parallel job through jsrun can be found on Frontier User Guide.

 File Systems